Iris-Tel/Iris-Tel.github.io/_pages/about.md

 <newline>

-Please contact me for more information on potential PhD, internship opportunities.
+For more information on potential PhD, internship opportunities, click the email on the lefrt sidebar.

 <!--- Site-wide configuration